cosimonegri/data-structures/README.md

 git clone https://github.com/cosimonegri/data-structures.git
 ```

-Then import the desired data structure in a file:
+Then import the desired data structure in your file:

 ```
 from data-structures.src.datastructures import DSName